jeffknupp/blog/in_progress/new_post.md

 while `return` basically says, "Return to wherever you were before you called me."

+Any time the code following a `def` contains the `yield` statement, the result is changed from a normal function to a `generator function`. `generator function`s automatically define a few methods, one of which is `next()`.
+Since any object defining a `next` function can be iterated over, `generator function`s can be used in a `for` loop like any other `Iterable`.

 When we write our `get_primes` function as a `generator`, we no longer need the `magical_infinite_range` function.
-Since generators "remember" both where they left off *and* the values of variables, we can create our own infinite
+Since generators "remember" both where they left off *and* the values of their variables, we can create our own infinite
 sequence:

     #!py